arne-fuchs/EDLogParser/README.md

 * There are a bunch of null pointers internally.
 I don't know where they come from.
 They scare me.
 Please send help.

 ## Current Scope
-* Rebuilding datastructure to be based on SQL to make the project more organized and easier to maintain
+* Finishing the log parser tab